Calculate your basal metabolic rate (BMR). Enter your gender, height, and weight to determine how many calories you burn at rest every day.

 Since BMR doesn’t take into account activity level, if you are trying to lose weight, it may be better to use a calorie calculator that takes into account your exercise.
 It does this by using a factor to multiply your BMR by a constant that relates to your exercise.

 Want to increase your BMR?

 The jury is still out on the specifics, but aerobic exercise will NOT increase your BMR.
-Of course exercising will burn calories in itself, but it won’t increase your resting calories burned.
+Of course, exercising will burn calories in itself, but it won’t increase your resting calories burned.
 (It may even decrease it, although this is not necessarily a bad thing).

-Anaerobic exercise, or weight training may actually increase your BMR.
+Anaerobic exercise or weight training may actually increase your BMR.
 This is because BMR is slightly dependent on lean mass vs wet mass.
 That is muscle versus all other mass.
 That is because muscles burn calories even at rest.
-With that said, even a large increase in muscle mass will only increase your BMR by small portion.
+With that said, even a large increase in muscle mass will only increase your BMR by a small portion.

 Daily Calories Burned